Self Winding Clock Company: Clock movements

-The Self Winding Clock Company and the Western Union Time Service
+Western Union time service

-The relationship between the two separate companies began with an agreement between Self Winding Clock Company and Western Union (WU) being entered into in June 1889.
-This agreement was for the transmission of time signals over Western Union telegraph lines to synchronize clocks made by Self Winding Clock Company.
-SWCC owned the clocks and WU installed and maintained them for a monthly fee, ranging from $1.25 to $2.00 per clock per month.
-SWCC was paid a percentage of the rental fee for providing clocks for the WU customers.
+The relationship of the Self Winding Clock Company with Western Union (WU) began with an agreement between the companies of June 1889.
+Its subject matter was for the transmission of time signals over Western Union telegraph lines to synchronize clocks made by SWCC.
+The company owned the clocks and WU installed and maintained them for a monthly fee, ranging from $1.25 to $2.00 per clock.
+SWCC was paid a percentage of the rental fee for providing clocks for WU customers.
 If the clock movements required major repairs, they were sent to a SWCC repair facility and a replacement movement was installed by WU at the customer location.
 The partnership between SWCC and WU ended in 1963 when, as part of a lawsuit settlement, WU purchased all the rental clocks from SWCC.
 By the late 1960s, the time-service business had run its course and ceased to be profitable.
 Most of the clocks were simply abandoned.
-These clocks are sought after by many clock collectors.

-Notable clocks created by the Self Winding Clock Company
+Notable clock designs

 The SWCC clock's were usually used in synchronized time systems.
 Time systems that consisted of many clocks linked electrically to a master clock.
 The majority of the systems were installed in businesses, factories, banks, schools, and universities.
 Many railroads also relied on SWCC synchronized clock systems.
 Some clocks were sold as individual timepieces but most clocks were a part of time systems.
 SWCC offered many very elegant designs for their clocks and the clocks could be purchased to match any decor.
 These were essentially catalog items.
 There were however many special one-of-a-kind clocks and clock systems that were installed by SWCC.
 These were intended to be very important architectural statements.
 Two of the most significant installations were the clocks at Grand Central Terminal and the enormous four-dial clock and lighting system for the Metropolitan Life Insurance Company Tower.
 The two pictured clocks of the Grand Central Terminal and the outside clocks on the Metropolitan Life Insurance Tower were just part of each property's very complex synchronized time systems.
 Grand Central Terminal had a master clock that controlled all the clocks at the terminal.
 Metropolitan Life had two separate master clocks.
 One controlled the motors for the four outside clocks, rang the bells in the bell tower and controlled the spectacular and very complex outside lighting system.
 Another SWCC master clock controlled 184 slave clocks throughout the original building.
 Complex SWCC synchronized systems were also installed in the London Underground.
 The underground installation started in 1905 and eventually included about 600 SWCC clocks.